And the rest of the Jews also played the hypocrite with him, so that even Barnabas was carried away with their hypocrisy~ Galatians 2:13 NIV

 Not every gossip is a hypocrite.
-However, in my experience, hypocrites are always gossips.
+There are some gossips who are refreshingly upfront and honest about their sin.
+However, in my experience, every hypocrite is a gossip.
 Hypocrite’s tend to gossip because they secretly believe that sharing the sins and shortcomings of others will keep people from noticing their own sins and shortcomings.

 You will do ANYTHING to avoid looking bad-